 • Some policyholders worry about their premiums going up as a result of reporting a claim or potential claim, but CAMICO does not impose surcharges because a matter was reported before becoming a claim, or even because of claim reporting.

-• In fact, CAMICO encourages early reporting by reducing the deductible by 50 percent, up to $50,000, for any potential claim that is reported before a claim is made.
+• CAMICO provides 50% reduction in deductible (up to $50,000) for early reporting of a potential claim during the policy period in which it becomes known.
 Further, if CAMICO determines that it is appropriate to retain legal counsel to assist with a pre-claim situation, the legal expenses will be absorbed by CAMICO.

 “War Stories,” drawn from CAMICO claims files, illustrate some of the dangers and pitfalls in the accounting profession.
 All names have been changed.